yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 </a>

 - D24 has very sharp thorns; if your hands slip you will probably bleed
-- A good D24 tastes like vanilla; a good Johor XO tastes like sweet alcohol with egg-yolk texture
+- A good D24 tastes like vanilla
+- Usually bigger seeds
+- Stereotype is that D24 ranges widely in quality and attributes; sometimes very yellow and sometimes very white flesh; sometimes very bitter sometimes mild; and apparently tastes better during rainy season and when the fruit is smaller

 <u>D78 Sweetie</u>